Menu

 Gain valuable information on the importance of a neuroscience nurses' role in a craniotomy pathway protocol.
 Through education on the importance of a nurses role in upholding and practicing this protocol, patient experience will be improved by reducing length of stays, lowering hospital costs, and ensuring safe and quality patient care.

-A Patient’s Journey with Rare Peripheral Neuropathy: Learning About Guillain-Barre Syndrome and CIDP from Patients Themselves
+A Patient’s Journey with Rare Peripheral Neuropathy: Learning About CIDP and MMN from Patients Themselves

 Session: (302)